 What if a program is cancelled or changed?

 All programs and events are subject to change.
 Life happens.
-If we must cancel a performance we will notify you asap and offer refunds or exchanges.
-If you are mailing your order, please include an email address on your Order Form for immediate updates.
+If we must cancel a performance we will notify you ASAP and offer refunds or exchanges.
+Please include an email address on your Order Form for immediate updates.

 How do I get there?
 Is difficult to find you?